j-berg-au/BOUNDLESS/content/Notes.md

 draft: "true"
 ---
 # Priorities
-1. Write out enemy stat blocks
-2. More Narrative Talents
+1. MORE ENEMIES
+2. MORE TALENTS
 3. MORE ABILITIES
-4. More Combat Talents
-5. Write out artefacts/consumables
+4. MORE EQUIPMENT
-	1. More runestones
+	1. MORE WEAPONS
-6. Write out Exploration Rules
+	2. MORE ARTEFACTS
+	3. MORE CONSUMABLES
-7. Finish writing out Combat/Narrative Rules
+5. Finish writing out Combat/Narrative Rules
+6. Encounter Building System
+7. Guide to making Hex maps
+8. Downtime + Rest rules written out
-8. Psychic
+9. Psychic
 	1. More Tricks
 		1. An AoE knockback
 		2. A focused knockback that deals damage
 		3. Psychic stuff that gives a condition
 # To Do
+- Ghost summons for Riftcaller.
+Adds an Augment to summons to make them Invisible for a Mana cost.
+- Add prerequisites/recipes for consumables.
+Add a Artisan Talent that lets you ignore prerequisites.
 - Thought: Switch Wilder to Mage and Invoker to Prophet.
 Probably not but interesting take nonetheless.
 - Rename Monk
 - Move defence mechanics to their own paragraph on the Type page